In this post, I’ll show you how to never run out of blog ideas.

 - The text structure to immediately hook a reader

-- Increase quality of your content by eliminating unnecessary elements that put your readers to sleep
+- Increase the quality of your content by eliminating unnecessary elements that put your readers to sleep

 - 5 ways to hook a reader by spiking their emotions